top of page

 Source: Branding Style Guides

-13. Starbucks
+12. Starbucks

 You can walk into any Starbucks, order your beverage—and rest assured it’ll taste the same, regardless of the location (although we can’t promise your name will be spelled the same way twice).
-From the smells to the sounds, each part of the Starbucks experience is carefully curated with their brand identity at the forefront.
+From the smells to the sounds, each part of the Starbucks experience is carefully curated with its brand identity at the forefront.

-Even Starbucks recognizes and values their distinct color palette, “Our green is iconic.
+Even Starbucks recognizes and values its distinct color palette, “Our green is iconic.
 Visible for blocks.
 It’s our most identifiable asset, from the color of our aprons to our logo.”
 Here’s a great style guide example that succinctly, yet thoroughly, outlines the core branding elements for anyone who interacts with their brand.

 Check out the full Starbucks brand style guide.